-Both websites and web applications can be integrated with other software but integration is still more typical for web applications.
+Both websites and web applications can be integrated with other software but integration is still more typical for the later one.

 When it comes to deployment, for a website, the HTML code needs to be updated for small changes.
 For a web application, all changes require a complete re-compilation and deployment.

 When do you need a website?
-When should you opt for a web application?
+When should you opt for a web app?

-But if you are a car selling website where users have to upload the details, images and access maps, maybe even pay for something, you most definitely need a web application.
+You are a car selling website.
+Your users will have to upload the details, images and access maps, maybe even pay for something.
+You need to develop a website that can interact with your end users.
+You most definitely need a web application.

 So, now that we are well aware of the difference between website and web application, let me give you some advice before you opt to develop either of them :